-How to Publish Your Book for Children & Young Adults
+How to Publish Your Book for Children & Young Adults - Second Edition

 It is the place where ogres and wizards live in enchanted forests.
 It is also the home of editors, marketers, and art directors.
 It is the world of children’s book publishing.
 For writers hoping to have their children’s stories published, though, it has always been one of the most confusing and frustrating places to navigate--until now.
 Award-winning writer Liza N. Burby has put together a complete and realistic guide to making the right children’s book publisher say yes.